Jorge Lorenzo: 2019

 On 6 June 2018, it was announced that Lorenzo would join Repsol Honda Team on a two-year deal, replacing retiring compatriot Dani Pedrosa.

 Despite tough early going in the season, finishing no higher than 11th, Lorenzo presented positive development of the Honda for his riding style coming into the mid-season.
 Although making rapid gains, in the Catalan GP, he took out Valentino Rossi, Maverick Viñales and Andrea Dovizioso while making a hairpin corner pass in early race traffic.

-At the Assen GP, Lorenzo suffered a tumble in the gravel during the first practice session and fractured a vertebra which eliminated him from race contention.
+At the Assen GP, Lorenzo suffered a tumble in the gravel during the first practice session and fractured two vertebras which eliminated him from race contention.
 He subsequently missed the next three rounds in recovery, and upon return claimed to be riding under duress of intense pain.
+Years later, Jorge Lorenzo confessed in several interviews that this fall was the reason for his retirement because he was already afraid of suffering a new fall that would cause an injury that would cause a disability and he became afraid of the motorcycle.

 On 14 November 2019 at a special press conference at Circuit Ricardo Tormo near Valencia, Spain during the last race of the season, Lorenzo announced his retirement from racing at the age of 32.
 He finished the season in 19th place the riders' championship with just 28 points, his career worst season by far.
 It was also his first ever season in the premier class without a single podium finish, having failed to achieve even a single top-10 finish.

 2020

-In January 2020, he was confirmed to be contracted as lead test rider for the Yamaha Factory Racing European test team.
+In January 2020, Lorenzo was confirmed to be contracted as lead test rider for the Yamaha Factory Racing European test team.
 Yamaha has a Japanese test team of Kohta Nozane and Katsuyuki Nakasuga.

 In March 2020, it was announced that Lorenzo would make at least one wildcard appearance in a season disrupted by the COVID-19 pandemic.
 Due to wildcards being cancelled, this did not happen.
 Later in the year, Lorenzo revealed that he opted against making a permanent comeback within the Ducati stable for the 2021 season after serious considerations, also endorsing Francesco Bagnaia as the 'logical choice' to fill the factory seat in his place.